 - Dataflows don’t support using “blob.core” endpoints while specifying the URL for the CDM File.

-Hevo Data, a No-code Data Pipeline helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
-Hevo with its strong integration with 100+ sources & BI tools, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.visit our website to explore hevo
+Hevo Data, a No-Code Data Pipeline, helps you transfer data from a source of your choice in a fully-automated and secure manner without having to write the code repeatedly.
+Hevo with its strong integration with 150+ sources, allows you to not only export & load data but also transform & enrich your data & make it analysis-ready in a jiffy.

 Want to take Hevo for a spin?